achaple0/cliTodoApp/README.md

 Use a while loop to constantly listen for user input on the command line interface when program is initiated (exe).

 Persistent storage, keeping all appended list items on a JSON file.
+(This has not been implemented yet but is in progress)

 | Component                               | Role                                                              |
 | --------------------------------------- | ----------------------------------------------------------------- |